 New CCA meal plans will create significant savings in the total cost of living for all eligible students.
-Students who live in 188 Hooper Street housing and Blattner Hall will be required to choose from a selection of tax-free, declining-balance meal plans; the meal plan baseline will be based on whether a student lives in a unit with or without a kitchenette.
+Students who live in Founders and Blattner halls will be required to choose from a selection of tax-free, declining-balance meal plans; the meal plan baseline will be based on whether a student lives in a unit with or without a kitchenette.
 Students who live in Panoramic Residences or off campus will have the opportunity to purchase a meal plan, but it won’t be required.

 Socialize right outside your room